makgyver/pyros/README.md

-* Implementation of the algorithm (which is a "kernelification" of ECF-OMD) described in "Kernel based collaborative filtering for very large scale top-N item recommendation" by M.Polato and F. Aiolli
+* Implementation of the algorithm (which is a "kernelification" of ECF-OMD) described in "Kernel based collaborative filtering for very large scale top-N item recommendation" by M.Polato and F. Aiolli, and in
+"Exploiting sparsity to build efficient kernel based collaborative filtering for top-N item recommendation" by M.Polato and F. Aiolli.

 ```python
 import utils as ut